WormsSpeedrunning/LiveSplit.WormsWMD/README.md

 Categories are automatically detected and will set the timing method accordingly:

-- For training levels: Game Time only counts the in-game timers
+- For training levels: Game Time only counts the in-game timers (LRT does not work for training runs, at least for now.)
-- For campaign levels: Real Time removes level loading times
+- For campaign levels: Real Time removes level loading times (LRT)

 The splitter also works for single level runs, as long as only one level is set in the Splits Editor.